OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index.md

 2. Extract the package on the Octopus Server to a temporary location.
 3. Any configured or packaged `PreDeploy` scripts are executed.
 4. [Substitute variables in files ](/docs/deployment-process/configuration-features/substitute-variables-in-files.md)(if configured).
-5. [XML configuration transformations](/docs/deployment-process/configuration-features/configuration-transforms/index.md) (if configured) are performed.
+5. [.NET XML configuration transformations](/docs/deployment-process/configuration-features/configuration-transforms/index.md) (if configured) are performed.
-6. [XML configuration variables](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) (if configured) are replaced.
+6. [.NET XML configuration variables](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) (if configured) are replaced.
 7. Any configured or packaged `Deploy` scripts are executed.
 8. Push your package content to the Web App in Azure.
 9. Any configured or packaged `PostDeploy` scripts are executed.